jafingerhut/jafingerhut.github.com/transcripts/2015-rich-hickey-clojure-made-simple.md

 ```
 [http://redmonk.com/sogrady/2014/06/13/language-rankings-6-14/](http://redmonk.com/sogrady/2014/06/13/language-rankings-6-14/)

-That is where Clojure is at in RedMonk's, where our language is.
-Like
+That is where Clojure is at in RedMonk's, where our language is at.
-way up there!
+Like way up there!
 This functional Lisp.
-What is happening in the world?
+What is happening in the
+world?
 Look at it.

 [Time 0:59:56]